ODS-RL/reinforcement-learning-akirus/README.md

 ## Description
-This is an implementation of the Q-Learning algorithm in Python.
+This is an implementation of the Q-Learning and Deep Q-Learning Network algorithms in Python.